mmlevinson/hyperComponents/src/content/docs/about/background.md

 ### What is HyperMedia

-Sending **html markup** from an API endpoint instead of raw data is more natural and vastly more efficient since reduced browser resources are required on the client side.
-Afterall, the entire purpose for a web browser (which it is highly optimized) is to render html markup directly to the screen.
+Sending `html markup` from an API endpoint is more natural and vastly more efficient since reduced browser resources are required on the client side.
+Afterall, the entire purpose for a web browser (for which it is highly optimized) is to render html markup directly to the screen.

  APIs which return finished html markup circumvents the need for complex JS instructions which the browser then needs to implement in order to render/update DOM elements.

-[Hypermedia](https://htmx.org/essays/hypermedia-apis-vs-data-apis/) (instead of data) as an API endpoint has the advantages of:
+[Hypermedia](https://htmx.org/essays/hypermedia-apis-vs-data-apis/) as an API endpoint has the advantages of:

 1. Shipping little or no JavaScript to the browser
 2. Faster load and rendering times, with enhanced UX